 1. AUTOMOBILE USE AND ALLOWANCE (BUILDING INSPECTORS' ASSOCIATION, APP.
 B; SHEET METAL WORKERS, APP.
 J)

-318. For the Building Inspectors' Association Automobile Use and Allowance provision, see Appendix B.

-319. For the Sheet Metal Workers Automobile Use and Allowance provision, see Appendix J.
+- 320. For the Building Inspectors' Association Automobile Use and Allowance provision, see Appendix B. - 321.
+For the Sheet Metal Workers Automobile Use and Allowance provision, see Appendix J.

 2. PARKING

-320. Current employee parking practices at the locations identified below which have no direct cost to the City on facilities operated by City departments will continue subject to the availability of existing facilities for this purpose.
+322. Current employee parking practices at the locations identified below which have no direct cost to the City on facilities operated by City departments will continue subject to the availability of existing facilities for this purpose.

-321. MUNI
+323. MUNI

 1040 Minnesota 700 Pennsylvania Cable Car Barn

-322. DEPARTMENT OF PUBLIC WORKS
+324. DEPARTMENT OF PUBLIC WORKS

 2323 Cesar Chavez

-323. AIRPORT
+325. AIRPORT

 682 McDonald Road

-324. RECREATION & PARKS
+326. RECREATION & PARKS

-100 Martin Luther King Drive

-325. DEPARTMENT OF PUBLIC HEALTH

-Laguna Honda SFGH

-326. WATER DEPARTMENT

-Millbrae Sunol

-Hetch Hetchy 1900 Newcomb Avenue
+100 Martin Luther King Drive 327.
+DEPARTMENT OF PUBLIC HEALTH Laguna Honda Laguna Honda will not charge for parking for one Teamster driver per shift, provided the parking space that is used is the space occupied by a City vehicle to be used by the driver.
+SFGH 328.
+WATER DEPARTMENT Millbrae Sunol Hetch Hetchy 1900 Newcomb Avenue 329.
 As long as the Maintenance Division is located at Pier 50, employees will have access to parking at either Pier 50 or Pier 90.
 To the extent parking is made available at other job sites, employees will have access to such parking.
 When parking is not available at other job sites, the Port will provide transportation for employees from either Pier 50 or Pier 90 to the job site.'